 Jacobs has played on numerous Gold and Platinum albums with Rogers.
 (Kenny, Gideon, The Greatest Hits, and many others…)

 Jacobs also has distinguished himself as a producer, producing country acts in Nashville, as well as CDs in Los Angeles for Simplicity Records, which he co-owns with his brother Dan Jacobs, producing, and mixing over 30 albums.
 As a bassist, Jacobs worked regularly in the studios of Nashville from 79 – 89 before moving to the Los Angeles area where he has lived for more than 20 years.

-Through his career Jacobs has played with many different artists on TV, live or in the studio, including, Kenny Rogers, Lionel Richie, Alison Kraus, Dolly Parton, Smokey Robinson, Mel Tillis, Garth Brooks, Wynona Judd, Linda Davis, Phil Vasser, Ray Charles, Reba McEntire, Michael McDonald, Kenny Loggins, Trisha Yearwood, Faith Hill, Gladys Knight, Bill Medley, Crystal Gayle, The Oak Ridge Boys, George Burns, Mac Davis, Kim Carnes, The Righteous Brothers, Sheena Easton, Patty Loveless, The Smothers Brothers, Dottie West, Al Hirt, Holly Dunn, Mark Chesnut, The Forester Sisters, Gallagher, T. Graham Brown, Colin Raye, Billy Dean, Janie Frickie, Holly Dunn, Rebecca Lynn Howard, Shelby Lynn, Wayne Cochran & the CC Riders, Hank Ballard, Little Johnny Taylor.
+Throughout his career, Jacobs has played with many different artists on TV, on stage live, or in the studio, including, Kenny Rogers, Lionel Richie, Alison Krauss, Dolly Parton, Smokey Robinson, Mel Tillis, Garth Brooks, Wynona Judd, Linda Davis, Phil Vasser, Ray Charles, Reba McEntire, Michael McDonald, Kenny Loggins, Trisha Yearwood, Faith Hill, Gladys Knight, Bill Medley, Crystal Gayle, The Oak Ridge Boys, George Burns, Mac Davis, Kim Carnes, The Righteous Brothers, Sheena Easton, Patty Loveless, The Smothers Brothers, Dottie West, Al Hirt, Holly Dunn, Mark Chesnut, The Forester Sisters, Gallagher, T. Graham Brown, Colin Raye, Billy Dean, Janie Frickie, Holly Dunn, Rebecca Lynn Howard, Shelby Lynn, Wayne Cochran & the CC Riders, Hank Ballard, Little Johnny Taylor.